Anders von Düben the Younger

-Life and work
+Early life

 Anders von Düben was born into the Düben family, a Swedish noble family known for its baroque music.
-He was the son of Gustaf Düben and Emerentia Standaert, thus of German and Dutch descent.
+He was the son of Gustaf Düben and Emerentia Standaert (d.
+1679), thus of German and Dutch descent.
 His siblings included Joachim and Emerentia, who served as Queen Ulrika Eleonora's lady-in-waiting.

+Musical career

 Düben studied in Paris during the 1690s, and acquired the position of court chapel master at the Swedish royal court orchestra in 1698.
 Düben thereafter took office as chamberlain and hofmarschall.

-Düben composed a few works, including both vocal music and instrumental music.
-One of his documented compositions was vocal music for the Ballet de Narva mounted in Stockholm in 1701.
+Düben composed several works, encompassing both vocal and instrumental music.
+One of his documented compositions, Ballet de Narva, was written to celebrate the Battle of Narva and was performed in Stockholm in 1701.
+Other compositions include Huru kort och ont är dock vårt liv, and an opera, but by 1726, Düben had given up all his musical works to devote his time in his responsibilities at court.

+Düben donated the so-called Düben collection to the Uppsala University Library.
+It contains music volumes dating from the 1640s onward, some of which were collected during the Grand Tour of his father, Gustaf Düben.
+It is also one of the most important sources for music of the 17th century, notably holding copies of works by Dieterich Buxtehude, and including works by French, German and Italian composers.

+Family

+"Düben married Ulrika Friedenreich in 1700, Hedvig Ulrika Fleming af Lieblitz in 1715, and Christina Sparwenfeld in 1718, the daughter of the linguist Johan Gabriel Sparwenfeld.
+He fathered 14 children, including Henrik Jakob, who served as Sweden's envoy to the Polish-Lithuanian Commonwealth, and Joachim, who became President of the Privy Council Chancellery of Sweden.

 Düben was ennobled in 1707, and raised to baronial rang in 1719.
 Joachim and Emerentia were also elevated to nobility at the same time.
-By 1726, Düben had given up all his musical works to devote his time in his responsibilities at court.